gameranonymous/frontend/membership.md

 ## Joining our community

+As a co-operative, members don't just join the community, they help to run, maintain, and grow it.

 Anyone who wishes to be a member of the community agrees to the following principles:

 1. Continued respect for the Code of Conduct and being willing to be guided under it.